apinf/platform/QuickStart.md

 4) test

 How to use the GUI:
-GUI is designed to be self explanetory.
+GUI is designed to be self explanatory.